morikeli/weather-wiz/README.md

 ## Overview

 This is a Flask web-based weather app.
 The user can search for a city and the search result will be displayed with the relevant weather info.
+The website also displays 3 random cities on every page refresh.